kraktus/hackerNews-to-json/readme.md

 - Actually save stories to a JSON format.
 - Use the HN API
 - Parse also the second page of HN saved stories
-- Better handling of the script's input parameters